 In 2012 the firm opened a branch office in Blackheath

-Grants Saw now has six partners and since 2007 has achieved the Law Society’s Lexcel Quality Standard, ISO 9001, CQS and WIQS accreditations.
+Grant Saw now has seven partners and since 2007 has achieved ISO 9001 and the Law Society’s Lexcel Quality Standard, , CQS and WIQS accreditations.